INGESTRE & TIXALL

 Copies of the agenda and minutes are posted on the Parish Council notice-board at Ingestre, and in Tixall Church Porch, for inspection by local residents.

-In addition, copies of the agenda and the unapproved minutes will be sent to:-
+Copies of the agenda and the unapproved minutes are also sent to:-

 It is the responsibility of the Parish Council to see that any interested parties are informed of items on the agenda, and if necessary allowed to make copies of the agenda although a charge will be made for copies.